openstack-archive/stackube/README.md

 services (e.g. Cinder, Neutron).
 It supports multiple container runtime technologies, e.g. Docker, Hyper, and offers built-in soft / hard multi-tenancy (depending on the container runtime used).

+# Stackube Authors

+Stackube is an open source project with an active development community.
+The project is initiated by HyperHQ, and involves contribution from ARM, China Mobile, etc.

 ## Architecture

 ![alt](doc/images/StackubeArchitecture.png)